ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 ### Custom log out link
 A custom log out link is available to add to your site `Navigation` configuration.
 This link terminates the user's session and redirects to the site login form, but does not display the admin backend login form.

+This navigation link is compatible with the RoleBasedNavigation module: if installed, you can select which roles are able to see the Logout link.
+Typically select all global roles to hide it only from unregistered users.

 ## Module configuration

 To configure global options for this module, navigate to the Modules panel and click the `Configure` button facing the RestrictedSites module.